Pencils, notebooks, backpacks, new clothes — parents have a lot to stock up on before their child returns to school for another year of learning.

 If your child hasn’t been vaccinated for whatever reason, they may still be able to “catch up” with some vaccines.

 “For most of the vaccines, you can start late and still complete the series,” said Gracy.
 “But there are a few that we only give to babies.”

 She recommends talking to your child’s pediatrician about which vaccines they’re eligible for.

 Vaccination is part of the standard care for children, so military insurance and most private insurance covers them at no cost or for a small copay.

-Gracy said that if you don’t have insurance, your state may have a program that provides vaccines at no cost to lower-income children.
+Gracy said that if you don’t have insurance, your state may have a

 School health programs and local health departments are another option as well.